MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/service-admin-disable-self-service.md

 ms.custom: licensing support, has-azure-ad-ps-ref, azure-ad-ref-level-one-done
 LocalizationGroup: Administration
 ---
-# Enable or disable self-service sign-up and purchasing
+# Introduction to enabling and disabling self-service sign-up and purchasing

 Administrators can determine whether to enable or disable self-service sign-up.
 As an administrator, you can determine whether users in your organization can make self-service purchases to get their own license.